erdincaladag/erdincaladag.github.io/_pages/publications.md

 ---
 ### PUBLISHED JOURNAL ARTICLES INDEXED BY SCI, SSCI, AND AHCI
 <ol>
-<li><h3>The Influence of Meteorological Factors on Air Quality in the Province of Van, Turkey</h3></li>
+<li><h3>The influence of meteorological factors on air quality in the province of Van, Turkey</h3></li>
 <strong>Aladag, E.</strong> (2023).
-The Influence of Meteorological Factors on Air Quality in the Province of Van, Turkey.
+The influence of meteorological factors on air quality in the province of Van, Turkey.
 Water, Air, & Soil Pollution, 234(4), 259.
 <br>
 <a href="https://doi.org/10.1007/s11270-023-06265-0" target="_blank"><i class="fas fa-fw fa-link zoom" aria-hidden="true"></i></a>
 <a href="http://erdincaladag.github.io/files/s11270-023-06265-0.pdf" target="_blank"><i class="fas fa-fw fa-file-pdf zoom" aria-hidden="true"></i></a>